 BinTec Communications AG recommends using a BinTec router with 2 Ethernet interfaces for your ADSL connection: one back to the LAN, the other to the ADSL connection.
-When using 2 Ethernet interfaces, all the advantages mentioned in section A, chapter 1.1.2, page 72 can be enjoyed without exception or restriction.
+When using 2 Ethernet interfaces, all the advantages mentioned can be enjoyed without exception or restriction.